JonasCz/ffdiaporama-1604-builds/README.md

 # Builds of ffDiaporama 2.2 for Ubuntu 16.04.

-This repository contains builds / packages (32-bit only for now) of ffDiaporama 2.2 (the latest development version) for Ubuntu 16.04, as well as the patched sources used to build them.
+This repository contains builds / packages of ffDiaporama 2.2 (the latest development version) for Ubuntu 16.04, as well as the patched sources used to build them.

 ### Packages:

 * **[ffdiaporama-data_2.2-1_i386.deb](https://github.com/JonasCz/ffdiaporama-1604-builds/raw/master/ffdiaporama-data_2.2-1_i386.deb)**.
 This package contains the data files needed by ffDiaporama.
 Install this first.

 * **[ffdiaporama_2.2-20160801-1_i386.deb](https://github.com/JonasCz/ffdiaporama-1604-builds/raw/master/ffdiaporama_2.2-20160801-1_i386.deb)** The main ffDiaporama package.

+* 64-bit builds (not by me) can be found here: https://forums.linuxmint.com/viewtopic.php?f=47&t=229333&p=1213312&hilit=ffdiaporama#p1213146

 If you want to use these packages, just install them and you'll be good to go.
 Otherwise, you can compile from source: